 In a networked audio system where multiple mixers are sharing the same stage box inputs, gain staging can become an issue.
-When the master mixer changes the analog gain of a mic preamp to optimize its internal gain staging, the signal level to every mixer on the network sharing that input changes as well.
+When the primary mixer changes the analog gain of a mic preamp to optimize its internal gain staging, the signal level to every mixer on the network sharing that input changes as well.

 There are two types of gain compensation that can be used to mitigate potential gain sharing issues: console gain compensation and local gain compensation (also known as constant gain).